Hei Australia! Nå er vi i Sydney, klare til å starte reisen. Klikk her for å bestille din australske biltur.

 Motorhome parking, Avenida Tío Pepe

-(Overnight) parking 4 km from city centre
+(Overnight) parking 4 km (~3 miles) from city center

 Camping Medina Sidonia